PseudoMon/nononsensebasicjs/docs/get-set.md

 (friendly reminder that you can put these codes into [CodePen](https://codepen.io) to see it in action)

 This script will first read the div with the id `textdiv` and outputs its content: "Hello this is a text!" to the console.
 It will then change the content of that div to "Hello this text has been modified".
-This happens very quickly, so you wouldn't notice the div before it's modified.
+This happens very quickly, so you won't be able to see the div before it's modified.

 Note that we put the element we're reaching into the variable `x`.
-This helps us access that element again without having to type out that annoyingly long `getElement` function.
+This helps us access that element again without having to type out the long `getElement` function again.

 If you want to modify its content, don't put `document.getElementById(...).innerHTML` inside a variable.
 This will not work: